johnshearing/ElectricalSafety/README.md

     -   This creates high voltage spikes within the windings that break down the insulation of the wires that make up the windings.
-    -   Eventually you get short circuits within the windings and that make the motors and transformers useless.
+    -   Eventually you get short circuits within the windings and that makes the motors and transformers useless.
     -   Providing a System or Earth Ground allows the voltage spikes to dissipate into the earth without harming the windings.